I’d like you to think about your house or unit for a moment.

 You need to have your own backups which are stored offsite as an extra precaution.

-If you use the premium version of UpdraftPlus, you can add in a password to add another layer of protection for your backups from being deleted.
+If you use the premium version of UpdraftPlusAffiliate link: Which means if you purchase anything I will receive a small commission.
+Thanks for your support., you can add in a password to add another layer of protection for your backups from being deleted.
 Yes, a determined hacker will get around this password, but password protecting the plugin settings stop opportunistic hackers from deleting stuff.

 How many backups do you need?
 I keep at least a month of full weekly backups and at least 30 daily database backups for member/e-commerce sites.

 Bonus Tip – Stop Spam Through Your Contact Form

 Your contact form can be used as a way to probe your website.
 You need to harden it so that spammers can’t send you spam through your contact form.